Ready to Succeed Here? We Make the Admission Process Easy for Transfer Students!

 Applying for Admission as a Transfer Student

-The $35 application fee is waived when you submit through the Marywood online application, Common Application, or Apply Coalition with Scoir .
-If you wish to complete a paper application, please download it here to print it.
+The $35 application fee is waived when you submit through the Marywood online application, Common Application, or Apply Coalition with Scoir.

 Net Price Calculator

-Request that an official copy of both your high school and college transcripts (from all previous colleges you attended) are sent to Marywood University Admissions.
+Request official transcripts from your high school and all colleges attended and listed on your academic record be sent to Marywood.
 If applicable, please forward an official score report from the General Education Development test (GED).

 Submit an essay of at least 250 words.